$\imath$Hall algebra of Jordan quiver and $\imath$Hall-Littlewood functions: Introduction

 We can formulate a generic $\imath$Hall algebra $\iRH(\QJ)$, when $q^{-1}$ in $\iRH(\bfk \QJ)$ is replaced by a generic (HL) parameter $t$ throughout.
 We regard $\vth :=t [K_S]$ as a second deformation parameter.
 Setting $\vth=0$ in the $\imath$Hall algebra recovers (Steinitz's) Hall algebra of the Jordan quiver.
 Various formulas in the Hall algebra as presented in \cite[III]{Mac95} are the leading terms (i.e., at $\vth=0$) of formulas in the $\imath$Hall algebra established in this paper.

 Our initial computations with the $\imath$Hall basis suggested a generating function formulation generalizing that for Hall-Littlewood polynomials; see \eqref{HL functions}; compare \cite[III, (2.15)]{Mac95}.
-This naturally leads to a formulation via raising and lowering operators $R_{ij}$ and $L_{ij}$.
-We have thus adopted this as our definition of Giambelli type polynomials $\iV_\la$ in commuting variables $v_r$, for $r\ge 1$ (see Definition~ \ref{def:V}), which shall give rise to (modified) $\imath$HL functions:
+This naturally leads to a formulation via raising and lowering operators $R_{ij}$ and $L_{ij}$, which turns out to be one of the key points in our approach.
+We have thus adopted this as our definition of polynomials $\iV_\la$ in commuting variables $v_r$, for $r\ge 1$ (see Definition~ \ref{def:V}), which shall give rise to (modified) $\imath$HL functions: